cs-fullstack-master/frontend-jquery1-cw/README.md

 ### Exercise 3:
 Create a table with 4 columns and 6 rows.
+Put the text "jQuery" in each cell/box.
 Add a button outside of that table.
 When that button is clicked set the background color of every other row to grey.